Linish007/ai/README.md

     Conforms to good/current web design principle <br>
     Created using only HTML, CSS and ECMAScrip.
 Third party libraries, utilities or any other code are not used <br>
     use a web manifest and appropriate code and linked files for: <br>
-        -custom splash screen<br>
+        -custom splash screen <br>
-        -address bar / theme colour of a suitable colour<br>
+        -address bar / theme colour of a suitable colour <br>
-        -icons for mobile devices when the app is added to home screen or    launcher (available for modern versions of iOS, Android, and Windows 10)<br>
+        -icons for mobile devices when the app is added to home screen or    launcher (available for modern versions of iOS, Android, and Windows 10) <br>
-   Responsive image used - have at 3 size variations for typical mobile and desktop size screens <br>
+        Responsive image used - have 3 sized variations for typical mobile and desktop size screens <br>
-   Works on modern browsers for desktop, tablet and mobile<br>
+        Works on modern browsers for desktop, tablet and mobile <br>

-### Characteristics
+### Games
 > Two ES6 Games are part of the application.

 #### `Hangman game`